 District Tonkin is an authentic Vietnamese restaurant in the heart of the Indre By district of Copenhagen.
+They actually now have two more locations in Copenhagen now (three locations in total!).
 It’s not a vegan restaurant, but they serve a few vegan meals that are clearly advertised as such (VG on the menu).

 I was a little bit disappointed because they were completely sold out of tofu, and most of the vegan meals had tofu in them.
 I ordered some vegetable spring rolls and the rice noodle salad (sans tofu), which was super yummy.
 They added some extra vegetables to the mix; however, it would have tasted better with some tofu in it.

 I visited District Tonkin on my first day in Copenhagen and was still tired upon my arrival.
 After walking around all day, I took my meal back to my hotel room as it was very close to the restaurant.
 Hence, the photos of the food on my bedsheets.

 Looking for vegan or gluten-free baked goods?
 Naturbageriet is right beside the Torvehallerne market, and it’s a gem.
 This little bakery always seemed busy with mostly locals, lining up for their favourite treats.